 This is the true nature of Sony’s principle of “global localisation”.

 The new market environment is characterised by significantly greater organisational fluidity.
 All this gives rise to an additional set of challenges that are faced by business leaders generally, but especially in the marketing function.
 These translate readily into a comparison of core competences, as follows.

 |Former Competence (Declining)||Contemporary Competence (Growing)|

 The move towards globalisation requires marketing (and other) managers to abandon national allegiances and this can be come only when top company management modifies its own views and installs a set of processes and structures that relate to the emerging reality of the business and not to past practice.
-Globalisation extends choice - on both the supply and demand sides of business relationships.
+Globalisation extends choice – on both the supply and demand sides of business relationships.
 It not only opens up more markets to us, it simultaneously opens our markets to more competitors.
-This provides a more fluid marketing environment in which an organisation can "hedge" its markets and customers in order to maximise returns and minimise risk and uncertainty.
+This provides a more fluid marketing environment in which an organisation can “hedge” its markets and customers in order to increase returns and reduce risk and uncertainty.

 As a response to this “empowerment” is not enough on its own: it must be accompanied by executive development.
 Periodic organisational reshuffles that find jobs for the existing hierarchy are no longer effective.
 As we move ahead in the 21st century we must acknowledge more than ever before that structure follows strategy, and this now means delayered, cross-border, multifunctional teams led by senior managers who do not spend their life travelling the world but who communicate electronically and interactively with an extended or “virtual” team.